-MASS: 100 to 1,000 solar masses RADIUS: 4 to 14 solar radii LUMINOSITY: 1 million to 30 million solar units SURFACE TEMPERATURE: 100,000 to 110,000 kelvins LIFETIME: 3 million years The death of the first stars also had major consequences, in two ways.
+MASS: 100 to 1,000 solar masses RADIUS: 4 to 14 solar radii LUMINOSITY: 1 million to 30 million solar units SURFACE TEMPERATURE: 100,000 to 110,000 kelvins LIFETIME: 3 million years painting by Don Dixon

+The death of the first stars also had major consequences, in two ways.
 When they went supernova, they scattered heavy elements throughout their surroundings, which then got incorporated into subsequent generations of stars.